New iPad Pro 2018: All the rumors on specs, price, new Apple Pencil, possible October debut

 We're just a few weeks away from the release of the iPhone XR on Oct.
-26, and the rumors suggest that Apple may use the occasion to also unveil other new products including a new iPad Pro -- or eight.
+26, and the rumors suggest that Apple may have other new products waiting in the wings -- including a new iPad Pro or two.

 How to: Preorder the iPhone XR